nbeversl/urtext_docs/README.md

 ## Node Identity (Node IDs)

 The identity of an Urtext node persists no matter its containing filename, even when moved from one file to another.
 This is accomplished by assigning each node a unique identifier.
 Since nothing is hidden from view in an Urtext file, a minimally intrusive format of three alphanumeric was chosen.
+This results in over 46,000 possible nodes per project.
+Every node must have an ID; files with nodes missing IDs cannot be compiled and are omitted from the project.
+Each node's ID is generated automatically on creation and placed into its initial metadata region.
+ID's can be changed without affecting functionality, though pre-existing links must be manually changed as well.
 IDs are not case sensitive.

-generated automatically on creation and placed into their initial metadata region.
-Every node must have an ID; files with nodes missing IDs cannot be compiled and are omitted from the project.

-Node IDs have no special meaning except as a unique identifier.
+Node IDs are assigned in random order and have no special meaning except as a unique identifier.
 IDs are covered more in [More About Node IDs](#more-about-node-ids).

 ## File Level Nodes